 It is difficult to show a direct comparison between the trend in Corby's share price and the trend in the NEOs' compensation over the five-year period.
-Messrs.
-Kouchnir and Sanchez joined the Corporation on January 1, 2014, and September 1, 2015 respectively, and total compensation for these NEOs has not been reported prior to their start date with the Corporation.
+Mr. Sanchez and Ms. Martin joined the

+Corporation on September 1, 2015 and September 1, 2017 respectively, and total compensation for these NEOs has not been reported prior to their start date with the Corporation.
 In order to ensure that the Corporation is able to retain its key talent, compensation for the NEOs has been consistent with the market pricing philosophy explained in detail under the heading "Compensation Governance and Risk Mitigation" on page 15.
 The element of the NEOs' total compensation that directly correlates with the shareholder value is the long-term incentive.
 As demonstrated in the graph above, the long-term incentives received by the NEO's directly fluctuates with the Corporation's share price performance.
-The following chart shows the historical value of the three most recent long-term incentives (RSUs) that were granted and have vested during the five-year period:
+The following chart shows the historical value of the three most recent long-term incentives (RSUs) that were granted and have vested during the five-year period or will vest in the 2018 calendar year: